martinmoene/lest/README.md

 This macro is an alias for CASE().
 It may be deprecated.

 ### Fixture macros
+*lest* provides function-level fixtures.
+Fixtures are stack-based and their setup and teardown occurs at the block scope of SETUP and (nested) SECTIONs.

 **SETUP(** "_context_" **) {** _code_ **}**
 Describe and setup the context to use afresh in each enclosed section.